cantoramann/getir-challenge-api-production/README.md

 ## Testing
 In `package.json`, remove `env-cmd -f ./config/test.env` code from `test` script.

 In the root diretory, `npm run test` command will run 23 Jest-based tests that include input validation and query filter operations.
-All tests are written inside a single file names api.test.js
+All tests are written inside a single file named api.test.js

 Test folder exists in the root directory.